Miljevci, Dalmatia

 Miljevci or Miljevci plateau is a small region in Šibenik-Knin County in Croatia that includes seven villages.
 The plateau has an area of over 100 square kilometers and is located between the rivers of Krka, Čikola and mountain Promina.
-Miljevci are only a few kilometers from the town of Drniš in the east, and across the Visovac Monastery in the west.
+Miljevci is only a few kilometers from the town of Drniš in the east, and across the Visovac Monastery in the west.
 The majority of the population are Croats.

 The villages of Miljevci have a total population of 1,096 (census 2011):